 How to get there

+The shoreline is 4.7 miles long, the lake is 300 acres in size, and has a mean depth of 12 feet.
 This is a fairly well sheltered pond where wind is not much of an issue.
 While motorboats are not forbidden the chances of seeing one are very small.

 There are primitive sites and lean-tos in the area, including one on the lake, directly across from the hand launch off Route 28.